TOO MANY WINGS

 As Doug flies them all back from their mini vacation to Southern California, it’s quickly established that he is in fact NOT okay, and perhaps shouldn’t be flying.
-Upon landing, his brother tries to talk with him, but Doug is uncooperative, going so far are to laugh, “Fetch boy!” as he hurls his bottle of pills across the plane, when Curt asks to see his prescription.
+Upon landing, his brother tries to talk with him, but Doug is uncooperative.
+When Curt asks to see his prescription Doug laughs, “Fetch boy!” and hurls the pill bottle across the plane.

 The next morning, in Doug’s home, we learn he has stolen a bathtub-full of pills from the psych hospital and takes them randomly, or sometimes based on color.
 The effects range from fatigue to manic behavior, to hallucination, or sometimes just excessive sweating.

 He develops a relationship with Angel via video chat, as he’s not ready yet to face the girl with no arms.
 He loves her, it’s just a lot to swallow.